FREQUENTLY ASKED QUESTIONS:

 Do players and coaches need to be actively registered with US Water Polo?

 Yes!
 This is a requirement for insurance purposes.
-(Bronze level membership is sufficient.)
+(Silver Level for USA Water Polo players).
 For international teams, coaches and players must be actively registered with their US Water Polo partner agency.

 Will I have to pay to park at the competition venues?